mithraiclabs/PsyLendCPIExamples/Architecture.md

 User deposit, collateral, and obligation accounts must have been initialized beforehand.
 User must deposit some funds before calling this ix.
 Can be bundled in the same transaction as a deposit.

+The Collateral account and Obligation must be owned by the same user, and the Deposit account must be owned by the Depositor (the Signer).
+If a collateral account already exists for that user, a third-party can pass their own Deposit account, and the user's Collateral/Obligation accounts, to give the notes to that user.

 ********************************************************************************
 ## init_collateral_account, init_deposit_account, init_loan_account, init_obligation